GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ***
-!> **Please understand that modifying your coffee machine involves working with potentially lethal mains level voltage.
+!>**Please understand that modifying your coffee machine involves working with potentially lethal mains level voltage.
 Do not undertake this project if this makes you uncomfortable.
 Understanding & utilizing safe electrical practices is critical to your safety and safely completing this project.**
 ***
 # 1.0.0 TEST INSTALL
 We are not installing inside the machine yet.
 We need to ensure our nano and expansion board are soldered to a good standard.
 We just want to test as much as we can to make sure we've not got any duds from a base functionality point of view.

 We need to understand what goes where.
-The schematics in [**3.1.0 Schematics and Diagrams**](#310-schematics--diagrams) aren't really rocket science but for someone who's never disassembled or has no experience working with electrical circuits it might get confusing really fast.
+The schematics in [**3.1.0 Schematics and Diagrams**](#_310-schematics--diagrams) aren't really rocket science but for someone who's never disassembled or has no experience working with electrical circuits it might get confusing really fast.

 Note 1 - No permanent connections are needed during testing so no soldering needed for now.
 Note 2 - The 5v/GND Arduino board pins will be shared between all the connected devices.

-!>All component wiring tables are in the appendix at the end [**Component Wiring**](#320-component-wiring).
+?>All component wiring tables are in the appendix at the end [**3.2.0 Component Wiring**](#320-component-wiring).

 ## 1.0.1 Arduino Config
 Place Arduino into the expansion board the correct way round.
 Power it through USB adapter for now during the testing phase.